-One of the staples for summer fun in Northeast Ohio near the mid-point of the 20th Century was Lake Plata.
-Located off of Chamberlin Road, not far from the Chrysler Plant, the water park was the ideal and idyllic setting for a tranquil summer days swim or simply to sunbathe.
+One of the staples for summer fun in Northeast Ohio near the midpoint of the twentieth century was Lake Plata.
+Located off Chamberlin Road, not far from the Chrysler plant, the water park was the ideal and idyllic setting for a tranquil summer day’s swim or simply to sunbathe.
 Lake Plata was utilized for activities as diverse as a fish fry held by the Fraternal Order of Police to swimming lessons for little tykes.

-Lake Plata was a source of fun and frivolity for most, but a number people met their demise while swimming in the seemingly safe waters, that briefly overshadowing the innumerable festive occasions.
+Lake Plata was a source of fun and frivolity for most, but a number people met their demise while swimming in the seemingly safe waters, briefly overshadowing the festivity on innumerable occasions.

-One of the most interesting and harrowing events that may have taken place at Lake Plata was the murder of Cleveland financial promoter, Mervin Gold.
-Mr. Gold’s bullet-riddled body was found in a trunk of a car 5 miles from where Twinsburg residents had heard gunfire at Lake Plata.
-He had been shot, strangled and wrapped in a blanket.
-This was possibly a mob hit as Gold purportedly engaged in a heated phone conversation with notorious Cleveland mobster, Shondor Birns shortly before his death.
+One of the most interesting and harrowing events that took place at Lake Plata was the murder of Cleveland financial promoter Mervin Gold.
+Mr. Gold’s bullet-riddled body was found in the trunk of a car five miles from where Twinsburg residents had heard gunfire at Lake Plata.
+He had been shot, strangled, and wrapped in a blanket.
+This was possibly a mob hit, as Gold had purportedly engaged in a heated phone conversation with notorious Cleveland mobster Shondor Birns shortly before his death.

-The property was initially owned by Oscar and Helen Cisar who in turn deeded it to the Plata family.
-The popular recreational destination stayed in possession of the Plata family until 1980 when Sylvester Plata was unable to make his mortgage payments; thus the 65-acre property fell into receivership.
-Summit County judge Daniel Quillin handled the sale and advertised a minimum bid of $500,00.
+The property was initially owned by Oscar and Helen Cisar, who in turn deeded it to the Plata family.
+The popular recreational destination stayed in the possession of the Plata family until 1980, when Sylvester Plata was unable to make his mortgage payments and the sixty-five-acre property fell into receivership.
+Summit County judge Daniel Quillin handled the sale and advertised a minimum bid of $500,000.

-As early as 1972 the City of Twinsburg paid $4,000 for an appraisal of Lake Plata in hopes of purchasing the property for the Parks and Recreation department.
-When the recreational resource fell into receivership in 1980 the majority of Twinsburg city council wanted to purchase the land, but Mayor Perici was against acquisition due to numerous unanswered questions.
-Twinsburg bid $515,000 ($250,000 immediately and $265,000 before January 31st, 1981), but Miklos Janosi of Cleveland, part owner of Lake Plata outbid them by $5,000.
+As early as 1972 the City of Twinsburg paid $4,000 for an appraisal of Lake Plata in hopes of purchasing the property for the Parks and Recreation Department.
+When the recreational resource fell into receivership in 1980 the majority of Twinsburg City Council wanted to purchase the land, but Mayor Perici was against acquisition due to numerous unanswered questions.
+Twinsburg bid $515,000 ($250,000 immediately and $265,000 before January 31, 1981), but Miklos Janosi of Cleveland, part owner of Lake Plata, outbid them by $5,000.